 We must ensure that we are consistent with the units we use within MUSE.

 # Summary

-In this lecture we have understood the difference between power and energy.
+In this lecture we have learnt the difference between power and energy.
 We have also learnt how to use timeslicing to speed up our model and reduce complexity.
 Finally, we learnt that we must use consistent units.